microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

 - Place additional orders from the same store by repeating the above steps.
 Try adding random items to each order to simulate orders from different customers of the store.

-- To view the orders placed form the Contoso Chicago store, go to ADX portal, under Dashboards open PoS Orders report and chose time range as _"Last 30 minutes"_.
+- In the ADX Portal, under Dashboards, open the PoS Orders report and set the time range for "_Last 30 minutes_", and refresh the report to see data.

-  > **Note:** Some times it takes time to flow orders data in to the ADX database.
-Wait for few minutes and refresh report to see orders data.
+> **NOTE:** As the Cloud Sync service performs the sync in the backend, it might take a few minutes for orders to show up in ADX.

   ![PoS Chicago dashboard report](./img/pos_chicago_customer_report.png)